NAREE's Annual Journalism Competition

 NAREE's 70th Annual Real Estate Journalism Awards to be Presented in Miami on Friday, Sept 25, 2020

 All winners will be notified in advance so they can make travel arrangements to attend the awards ceremony.

 NAREE award winners may request complementary admission to the full conference.
-NAREE's Miami 2020 Real Estate Journalism Conference runs from Wednesday, June 24 to Saturday, June 27.
-A press release with winner names, publications, and judges comments will be posted here on NAREE.org on Friday, June 26 at 10 PM EST.
+NAREE's Miami 2020 Real Estate Journalism Conference.
+A press release with winner names, publications, and judges comments will be posted here on NAREE.org after NAREE's Awards Ceremony,

 Contact NAREE Executive Director Mary Doyle-Kimball at firstname.lastname@example.org for details.